 These are groups of people who will help stay in touch with and look out for isolated older people in their area, offering simple, practical local support and involvement.
 The Ageing Better Fund can help with modest funding for these new involvement opportunities and uses this term to describe applicants.
 Citizens of all ages can start an Ageing Better Group.
 This could be as part of a street, a group of friends, a place or worship, or however you think would suit the needs of older people over 50.
 You can contact an Ageing Better Hub for more details.

 The Ageing Better Fund does not provide grants and so you will not receive a lump sum for your activities.
 Instead, the fund can cover expenses for your activity.
 In practice, this means that BVSC (the organisation that manages the Ageing Better Fund) will buy items or services on your behalf, which will enable you to deliver the activity.
 If you have any questions about this, contact an Ageing Better Hub.

-If you have previously been successful and have had the fund cover costs for an activity, you can apply again after six months of receiving the confirmation letter (or email).
-However, you cannot have expenses covered for the same or a repeat activity so if you want to do something similar to what the fund already paid for, your application would need to demonstrate how your activity is run with different target groups, in a new area or how it has otherwise been developed from your initial activity.
+If you have previously been successful and have had the fund cover costs for an activity, you cannot apply to have expenses covered for the same or a repeat activity so if you want to do something similar to what the fund already paid for, your application would need to demonstrate how your activity is run with different target groups, in a new area or how it has otherwise been developed from your initial activity.